evildmp/BrachioGraph/docs/how-to/prepare-pi.rst

 Connect to the Pi via OTG USB
 -----------------------------

-Connect a USB cable to the USB port from your own computer, using the center most usb port on the Raspberry Pi.
+Connect a USB cable to the USB port (marked *USB*, not to be confused with the *PWR* port next to it) from your own computer.
+This will provide power *and* establish an Ethernet connection to the Pi.

 After a while, your machine's networking configuration should show the Raspberry Pi.